Disney World is known as the Most Magical Place on Earth, and for good reason!

 When it’s really busy, pick-up times can get really backed up.
-If you wait until later in the day to place your order, you may find that the next pick-up time is not for quite some time (by which point you’ll be past the point of hungry and WELL into the hangry stage).
+If you wait until later in the day to place your order, you may find that the next pick-up time is significantly far away (by which point you’ll be past the point of hungry and WELL into the hangry stage).
 So, instead of your meal being ready in 30 minutes or so, the soonest pick-up time might be three hours later.
 This isn’t great, especially if someone in your group is already hangry.

 Plus, even once your pick-up time arrives, you might still find yourself waiting 20-30 minutes before the food is actually ready.
 This has happened to us on a handful of occasions.

 Never fear — there are a few different things you can do to help combat Disney World crowds.
 When it comes to minimizing waits for food, aim to eat at off-peak times.
 Try to avoid eating between 12-1:30PM for lunch, and 6-7:30 PM for dinner.
 Not only will you have a shorter wait for getting your food, but you’ll also generally have less trouble trying to find a spot to eat.

 You’ll also want to place those Mobile Orders well in advance (well before you’re actually hungry) so you’ll have a greater pool of pick-up times to choose from.